 Flashing forward to Lucas Hnath’s play A Doll’s House, Part 2, which takes place 15 years after “Part 1”, Nora would be 44, and Torvald 52.

 Of course, every production of either play must determine the characters’ ages for itself.
-But the very close alignment of the three points I raise above seems to suggest that this is more-or-less the age range that Ibsen had in mind.
+But the very close alignment of the three points I raise above seems to suggest that these are more-or-less the ages that Ibsen had in mind.